oc-2/4R/README.md

      py app.py
    ```

-   Hello And Welcome To 4R Sing In Way :)
    This The Way How it Works
    You Can Be More Creative (I Mean You Can Change Code And Add It Some Protect Protocol To It And Make A Strong And Very Safe 4R)